TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/lectures/index.md

 The first topic focuses on declarative specification of compiler components as supported by state-of-the-art tools for compiler construction, including lexical syntax, context-free syntax, static semantics, and code generation.

-In the second topic, we address techniques for the compilation and runtime environments of imperative and object-oriented languages, including activation records, memory management, register allocation, virtual machines, and garbage collection in detail.
+In the second topic, we address techniques for the compilation and runtime environments of imperative and object-oriented languages, including dataflow analysis, register allocation, virtual machines, and memory management in detail.

 In the final topic, we take a closer look on the inside working of compiler components and their generators.
 In particular, we study parsing algorithms and parser generation.